TOYS“R”US, INC. REPORTS FINANCIAL RESULTS FOR FIRST QUARTER 2012

 Although we believe that Adjusted EBITDA can make an evaluation of our operating performance more consistent because it removes items that do not reflect our core operations, other companies, even in the same industry, may define Adjusted EBITDA differently than we do.
 As a result, it may be difficult to use Adjusted EBITDA or similarly named non-GAAP measures that other companies may use to compare the performance of those companies to our performance.
 The Company does not, and investors should not, place undue reliance on EBITDA or Adjusted EBITDA as measures of operating performance.

-- Represents the fees paid to Bain Capital Partners LLC, Kohlberg Kravis Roberts & Co.
-L.P., and Vornado Realty Trust (collectively, the “Sponsors”) in accordance with the advisory agreement.
+(a) Represents the fees paid to Bain Capital Partners LLC, Kohlberg Kravis Roberts & Co.
+L.P., and Vornado Realty Trust (collectively, the "Sponsors") in accordance with the advisory agreement.

-- Litigation settlement expenses recorded for certain legal matters.
+(e) Represents litigation expenses recorded for certain legal matters.